(syllabus and calendar)

 Defining an interface

-When you define an interface, you specify required methods and/or variables for whatever classes implement your interface, but you do not fill in method code blocks, that is, you do not implement.
+When you define an interface, you specify required methods and/or fields for whatever classes implement your interface, but you do not fill in method code blocks, that is, you do not implement.

 interface IDebatable